-- Lecture: What makes for a dynamic SCENE? - How do you go about imagining a scene and writing a first draft? - Writers Room: Story breaking for half of class
+- Lecture: What makes for a dynamic SCENE? - How do you go about imagining a scene and writing a first draft? - Writers Room: Story breaking for half of class - Business Talk: What are the parts of a script?

 The Good Place by Mike Schur